grafana/alloy/docs/sources/tasks/migrate/from-static.md

    {{< admonition type="caution" >}}
    If you bypass the errors, the behavior of the converted configuration may not match the original Grafana Agent Static configuration.
-   Do not use this flag in a production environment.
+   Don't use this flag in a production environment.
    {{< /admonition >}}

 ## Example